g01shan/kmeans/README.md

 Itt: 6 -- average distance: 0.7188732054829597
 ```

-As you can see all the outputs match which mean (in a very unscientific way) that our implementation is correct!
+As you can see, all the outputs match which means (in a very unscientific way) that our implementation is correct!

+### Anything else?

+- Psst!
+Once in a while, the basic python solution diverges from the other two 😱!
+Not sure why, I need to look into it.
+- Argparse is cool!
+- Use `isinstance(x, str)` instead of `type(x) is str`.